ignacioperezrjs/ignacioperezrjs.github.io/_pages/about.md

 Outside of engineering, I’m an `adventurer` at heart.
 I’ve gone `paragliding`, and one of my dreams is to get a `pilot’s license` someday.
 I also enjoy playing `football` and going to the `gym`.

 I’m looking for a `long-term opportunity` in the `energy sector`, `electrical engineering in mining` or `IoT applications`.
-Ideally in a company that’s committed make real impact.
+Ideally in a company that’s committed to make a real impact.
 If you’re looking for someone who is eager to learn, adaptable, and passionate about engineering, let’s connect through my email: `ignacioperez1901@gmail.com`!